SimplyChark/book/chapters/2.typ

   // In one instant of remaining in unfabricated naturalness, a kalpa of negative karma is purified.
 ]

-Emotions (also corresponding with the sixth aspect) are another kind of thought that the mind is having, but with more body weight than coarse surface thinking.
+Emotions (also corresponding with the sixth aspect of consciousness) are another kind of thought that the mind is having, but with more body weight than coarse surface thinking.
-In this approach, there's nothing to do with emotions either: they are left in awareness during short sessions and also during the normal day/night.
+In this approach, there's nothing to do with emotions either: they are left in awareness during short sessions and also during the normal cycle of day and night.
 They can be left as pure energy in awareness as labeling and analysis subside.
 When, through effortlessness, emotions become lighter and coarse thinking has ceased fusing the mind, there are more aspects of experience being exposed.